-Installing Veritas Access with a preconfigured VLAN and a preconfigured bond fails preconfigure a VLAN or you can preconfigure the bond as the public device, but not both at the same time.
+If you try to install Veritas Access with a preconfigured VLAN and a preconfigured bond, then the installation fails.
+This is because during installation, you can either preconfigure a VLAN or you can preconfigure the bond as the public device, but not both at the same time.